 This year’s poppy appeal began on the 24th October, so do remember to support this most poignant reminder of sacrifice by making a donation this year.

 Remembrance Sunday centres on the commemorations at the Cenotaph in Whitehall, with similar ceremonies happening in towns and villages all over the country.
 This year, Remembrance Sunday falls the day before armistice day when, as always, on the 11th hour, of the 11th day, of the 11th month, the nation will come to a standstill to observe a two minute silence in memory of the fallen.

 Where do I wear my poppy?

-Some say men should wear their poppy on their left, in their suit or coat buttonhole, while women should wear it on their right lapel, where traditionally they’d wear a brooch.
+Some say men should wear their poppy on their left, in their suit jacket or coat buttonhole, while women should wear it on their right lapel, where traditionally they’d wear a brooch.
 Others say everyone should wear it on the left – close to their heart.

 Still others point to the fact that the Queen wears her poppy on her left, evidence that where you pin your poppy is not important.